-An audit engagement team, as an audit service provider, is required to exercise professional skepticism11, carry out appropriate risk assessments and risk-response procedures and perform proper audit procedures for improving audit quality.
-The CPAAOB endeavors to understand the engagement team's status through its inspections of audit engagements, and to ascertain the conduct of audit services including other monitoring activities.
+An audit engagement team, as an audit service provider, is required to exercise professional skepticism10, carry out appropriate risk assessments and risk-response procedures and perform proper audit procedures for improving audit quality.
+The CPAAOB endeavors to understand the engagement team's status through its inspections of audit engagements, and to ascertain the status of the conduct of audit services through other monitoring activities.